If you are looking for a way to study for classes in college and medical school, this post is for you.

 - Study groups are usually good.

 - Keep it between 2–4 people, and they will bring new information to the group.
 Whenever you have a question, someone will most likely have the answer.
 This group may have practice questions or mnemonics to help you retain the information.
-May I ask which class you are studying for?
-I have a blog that has details of studying for different classes and the books I used, while in college.

 If you want more details about the books that have helped me do well in different classes, click the links below: